Code-Screen/Code-Screen.github.io/docs/handling-github-404-error.md

     If this is the case, then please log into your `GitHub` account and try accessing the repo again.

 2. You have not yet added your `GitHub` username to your profile on `CodeScreen`.
 You can add your username <a href="https://app.codescreen.com/#/client-account-edit" target="_blank">here</a>.<br>
-    Once you add your username and save the changes, we will grant you access to all the custom test repos in your organization's account.<br>
+    Once you add your username and save the changes, we will grant you access to all the custom assessment repos in your organization's account.<br>
-    We will also retroactively grant you access to all the repos of candidates who have submitted solutions to your tests.
+    We will also retroactively grant you access to all the repos of candidates who have submitted solutions to your assessments.

 3. You are logged in to `GitHub` under a different username than the one you have saved to your `CodeScreen` <a href="https://app.codescreen.com/#/client-account-edit" target="_blank">profile</a>.<br>
     To solve this issue, please log into `GitHub` using the username you currently on have on your profile or update your